NKJ14/Vistaraft/README.md

-# Vistaraft
-Travel website for trip booking.
+Vistaraft is a trip booking website